2022 Made in Minnesota holiday gift guide

 Clothing

-I've purchased several t-shirts from i like you over the past decade—the designs change frequently, but always feature clever nods to various aspects of Minnesota life.
-My favorites in the current selection are the City of Lakes shirt, which depicts the manhole cover design of Minneapolis, and the Minnesota State Fair Lover shirt. i like you also carries Minnesota-made home decor, jewelry, soaps, candles, jewelry, stickers, and more.
+I've purchased several t-shirts from i like you over the past decade—the designs change frequently, but always feature clever nods to various aspects of Minnesota life. i like you also carries Minnesota-made home decor, jewelry, soaps, candles, jewelry, stickers, and more.

 i-like-you-minneapolis.myshopify.com